gura-lang/gura-lang.github.io/Download.md

 ## Windows

-It has been confirmed that Gura runs on the following versions of Windows.
+It has been confirmed that Gura runs on the following versions of Windows:

 * Windows 7
 * Windows 8.1
+* Windows 10

 Launch the installer
 <a href="https://github.com/gura-lang/gura/releases/download/v{{ gura_version }}/gura-{{ gura_version }}-win32.msi"